-- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including for Primary Care, Specialist and Mental Health.
-You have the option of receiving these services either through an in-person visit or via telehealth.
+- Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including for Primary Care, Specialist and Mental Health. - You have the option of receiving these services either through an in-person visit or via telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
 For PCP and Specialist services, check with your individual provider about the availability of office visits via smartphone, regular telephone, computer, or tablet.
 For mental health services via telehealth, you may access providers who partner with MDLive.
-Please contact MDLive at 1-855-849-3650 (available 24 hours a day, 7 days a week) or visit the MDLive website at www.MDLive.com/UltimateMedicare for more information on how to access mental health providers via telehealth. - Telehealth services for monthly End-Stage Rena diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment
+Please contact MDLive at 1-855-849-3650 (available 24 hours a day, 7 days a week) or visit the MDLive website at www.MDLive.com/UltimateMedicare for more information on how to access mental health providers via telehealth. - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospitalbased or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and